-- c.
-Commitment to utilize agrivoltaics.67 (Add 1 point) - d.
-Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).68 (Add 1 point) - e.
+- d.
+Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).
+(Add 1 point) - e.
 Sited on Conservation Opportunity Areas as defined by the Illinois Department of Natural Resources.
-69 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure)
+(Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure)